-Define the intrinsic value of a company as the present value of all future cashflows, discounted at some rate (typically the weighted average cost of capital).
+Define the intrinsic value of a example company as the present value of all future cashflows, discounted at some rate (typically the weighted average cost of capital).

 This precise definition tells us that there is no difference between the traditional styles of “value” and “growth”.
 It doesn’t matter if you chase above-average growth or underpriced companies, because what really matters is the present value of the future cashflows.
 This idea fits in perfectly with Warren Buffet’s idea of “intrinsic value”.

 Define the observed or market value of the company as the latest tradeable market price.